srid/nixci/README.md

 #### Self-hosted Runners with Job Matrix

 > [!NOTE]
-> This currently requires an explicit nixci configuration in your flake, viz.: `nixci.default.dir = ./.;`.
+> This currently requires an explicit nixci configuration in your flake, viz.: `nixci.default.root.dir = ".";`.

 ```yaml
 jobs: